Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_11.md

 {{> downloadPreviousStep stepName="step_09"}}

-So far, we've been building our app and testing only in a web browser, but Meteor has been designed to work across different platforms — your socially website can become an iOS or Android app in just a few commands.
+So far, we've been building our app and testing only in a web browser, however Meteor has been designed to work across different platforms — your socially website can become an iOS or Android app with just a few commands.

 ## Cordova

-Meteor uses Cordova [framework](https://cordova.apache.org) to build and run Web apps on iOS or Android mobile devices.
+Meteor uses an open-sourced framework called [Cordova](https://cordova.apache.org) to build and run Web apps on iOS or Android mobile devices.

-"Meteor uses" actually means something more — it has Cordova integrated with its toolkit, which means you won't need anything more than `meteor` command in the terminal to build mobile Web apps, except two necessary dependencies to install: Android emulator for Android and XCode for iOS.
+Cordova is integrated with Meteor's toolkit, which means you won't need anything more than the `meteor` command in the terminal to build mobile Web apps.
+You will, however, require two necessary dependencies to install:

+- an Android emulator for Android
+- XCode for iOS.

-One of the great features of Meteor that is especially useful for mobile apps — hot code pushes.
+In addition, Meteor has an especially useful feature for mobile apps: [hot code pushes](http://info.meteor.com/blog/meteor-hot-code-push).
-After you deploy your app to the stores, once you update your code, all your apps are instantly updated; no need to go through the stores update process!
+After you deploy your app to the stores, once you update your code, all your apps are instantly updated; no need to go through the app/play store update process!

-You can find more information about integration [here](https://github.com/meteor/meteor/wiki/Meteor-Cordova-Phonegap-integration).
+You can find more information about Cordova integration with Meteor [here](https://github.com/meteor/meteor/wiki/Meteor-Cordova-Phonegap-integration).

 ### Running on Android Emulator